OpenTOSCA/opentosca-vintner/docs/docs/edmm/index.md

 # EDMM Compliance Specification 1.0 Release Candidate

 This document specifies how to achieve EDMM compliance when modeling and gives additional insights.
+This document does not specify how to achieve EDMM compatibility on a technical level.
 The specification is under active development and is not backwards compatible with any previous versions.

 ## General